WA6YDQ/dbasic/Readme.txt

 Line numbers are required, all characters (except between double quotes "" are lower case. (this may change later).

+Entering a line will save the line in the buffer.
+Entering a line number by itself will delete an existing line.
+Entering a line with an existing line number will replace the original line.

 Variables {a...z} are floating point numeric.
 1, 21.5, -0.3, 2.4e15, 2.1e-5 are all valid